Nachtfeuer/concept-cpp/README.md

 Current Content
 ---------------
  - implementation of an easy to use unittesting framework.
+ - command line options
+  - --shuffle-suites=true  (execution of suites in random order)
+  - --shuffle-tests=true   (execution of tests in random order)
  - pattern classes like a factory.
  - math classes like a 2d vector.
  - algorithm functions like 'sorted'.